 Taking part builds confidence and develops self-esteem.
 It requires persistence, commitment and has a lasting impact on the attitudes and outlook of all young people who do their DofE.

-Participants are aged between 14 and 24.
-From September 2015, DofE will be offered to all students in Year 9 who are 13 ¾.
+Participants need to be aged between 14 and 24.
+DofE is offered to all students in Year 9 and above.

 Current Registration Fees Per Participant

 • Volunteering: undertake service to individuals or the community.
 This develops compassion, commitment and the confidence to make a difference.

 • Physical: improve in an area of sport, dance or fitness activities.
 This develops fitness, enjoyment and, depending on the activity, teamwork.

 • Skills: develop practical and social skills and personal interests.
 This helps young people to realise their unique potential and gain greater self-esteem.

 • Expedition: plan, train for, and complete an adventurous journey in the UK or abroad.
 This develops teamwork and leadership, and challenges young people to push themselves beyond their expectations.
 You could do it by bike, horse, kayak, sailing, and it doesn’t have to be in this country.
 Please visit the AAP’s (approved activity providers) who organise such trips.